zhaodadu111/Hiwonder_robot/README.md

+#This curriculum is developed by RET cite at colorado school of mines for AI and Robotics education

 JetArm is an intelligent robotic arm featuring deep learning and computer vision capability.
 It is outfitted with high-performance intelligent hardware, including NVIDIA